 3. Creating gender-neutral work norms

 The world is poised on the edge of another technological revolution.
 Artificial intelligence, robotics, virtual reality, and a host of other technologies will transform the future of work, according to the World Economic Forum.
 Can we harness these innovations to simultaneously build workplaces that disrupt the old model of the “ideal worker” and build homes that don’t require long hours of unpaid maintenance?

 And let’s not forget school and the time costs of caring for children.
-Indra Nooyi, CEO of PepsiCo, understands that if PepsiCo can provide on-site child education and health services they can attact and retain the best talent and keep productivity high.
-Heather Boushey in “Finding Time” makes a strong economic case for governments to lead by supporting companies who are trying to make the transition from home to school to work easier.
+Indra Nooyi, CEO of PepsiCo, understands that if PepsiCo can provide on-site child education and health services they can attract and retain the best talent and keep productivity high.
+Heather Boushey in “Finding Time” makes a strong economic case for governments to lead by supporting companies who are trying to make the daily journey from home to school to work easier.

 A vast literature now exists on how to “de-bias” hiring and promotion summarized brilliantly by Iris Bohnet in “What Works, Gender Equality By Design”.
-All employers should embrace the new tools at their disposal to make better decisions, including recruitment processes that “anonymize” applicants making it much harder for recruiters to pick those who “look the part”.
+All employers should embrace the new tools at their disposal to make better decisions, including recruitment processes that “anonymize” applicants making it much harder for recruiters to pick those who “look and/or sound the part”.

 We need to do much more than educate girls

 To return to our original question – how do so many smart girls become such powerless women – it’s clear that we need to do so much more than educate girls if we expect to improve women’s lives.